Pearls Before Swine by Stephan Pastis for November 08, 2016

 23. Wallpapers jonny quest 1024x768

-J Quest almost 8 years ago
+J Quest about 8 years ago

 Rat should get some help from cousin Ratatouille…